| ALTHAUSITE was

 deposit.
 The mineral occurs as grey to brownish cleavable masses, and may

 alter to apatite.
+DYPINGITE is

 magnesium-carbonate, described as a new species in 1971 by Gunnar Raade